blockcoli/libranet/README.md

 Blockcoli is an open source project which is the world 1st .NET SDK for creating Libra wallet.
 It is hosted on Github repository and alos built as Nuget package.

-This project is build with .NET Standard 2.0 and .NET Core 3.0
+This project is build with .NET Standard 2.0

-Fix - Libra Canonical Serialization (LCS) https://github.com/libra/libra/blob/d54980c7fd8d40c9c3d215399b23bd55c263a188/common/canonical_serialization/README.md
-Update Proto file
-Rename SignedTxn to TxnBytes
-Change AccountStatePath
-Change Address LCS remove length

 ## Installation
 To install the nuget package from a command line, run: